skyeskyeskye/PENN_CYBERSECURITY_FINAL/Red_Team_Offensive/Offensive_Summary.md

 Next, a vulnerability scan reveals many exploit options with the open ports:

 `nmap -sV --script vul 192.168.1.110`
+ADD SCREENSHOTS HERE AFTER GETTING THEM OFF OF REMOTE DESKTOP

 _TODO: Fill out the list below.
 Include severity, and CVE numbers, if possible._

+FILL THIS BASED ON THE SCAN!
 The following vulnerabilities were identified on each target:
 - Target 1
   - List of
   - Critical